truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/GeneralSettingsScreens.md

 ![SystemGeneralResetConfiguration](/images/SCALE/22.02/SystemGeneralResetConfiguration.png "SCALE General Reset Configuration")

 {{< hint danger >}}
-**Save the system's current configuration with the _Download File_ option before resetting the configuration to default settings.**
+**Save the system current configuration with the _Download File_ option before resetting the configuration to default settings.**

 If you do not save the system configuration before resetting it, you may lose data that was not backed up, and you will not be able to revert to the previous configuration.
 {{< /hint >}}